FantasyPros Accuracy Award

 Use our Dynasty Trade Calculator to craft the best deals involving future picks.

 The 2026 QB class took a hit when rushing QBs such as Arch Manning and LaNorris Sellers stayed in school.
-But there should still be two or three great passers in this class.
+But a new elite QB prospect emerged.

-Indiana QB Fernando Mendoza won the Heisman and has drawn comps to Matt Ryan, Eli Manning, and Kirk Cousins.
+Indiana QB Fernando Mendoza won the Heisman and National Championship, drawing comps to Matt Ryan, Eli Manning, and Kirk Cousins.
 His ball placement and toughness should allow him to start immediately.
 His scrambling ability could also help his fantasy stats.

 The rest of the class is thin, but Alabama QB Ty Simpson and Ole Miss' Trinidad Chambliss could also be first-round picks.